Dividing lines in unstable theories and subclasses of Baire 1 functions: Model theory and function spaces

 Let $B$ be some collection of real valued functions on $X$, containing $A$. $A$ is said to be {\em relatively compact (or precompact) in $B$} if the closure $cl_B(A)$ of $A$ in $B$ is compact.
 In this case $cl_B(A)$ is closed (and compact) in the space $\Bbb R^X$, so in particular it implies that the closure of $A$ in $\Bbb R^X$ is contained in $B$.

-Recall that for a topological space $X$, $C(X)$ denotes the space of all bounded continuous functions on $X$; it is a linear space under pointwise addition and is equipped with sup norm.
+Recall that for a topological space $X$, $C(X)$ denotes the space of all bounded continuous functions on $X$; it is a linear space under pointwise addition.
+We can equip the space $C(X)$ with the {\em uniform norm topology}, the uniform metric defined by $d(f,g)=\sup_{x\in X}|f(x)-f(y)|$.
 The {\em weak topology} on $C(X)$ is the coarsest topology such that every bounded linear functional on $C(X)$ is continuous.
 So, $C(X)$ has three different topologies; namely the topology of pointwise convergence, the uniform topology, and the weak topology.

 A well known fact in functional analysis states that for a compact space $X$, the weak topology and the pointwise convergence topology on norm-bounded subsets of $C(X)$ are the same.
 (See Proposition 462E in \cite{Fremlin4}.)